 Who We Are

 The American Indonesian Exchange Foundation (AMINEF) is the binational Fulbright Commission for Indonesia.
-For almost twenty-five years we have carried forward the vision and mission of the Fulbright program in Indonesia, which next year will celebrate its 65th anniversary.
+For twenty-five years we have carried forward the vision and mission of the Fulbright program in Indonesia, which in 2017 will celebrate its 65th anniversary.
 AMINEF’s many programs for educational exchange have increased mutual understanding between the United States and Indonesia and strengthened the ties that unite our two countries.
 Since 1950, 2,815 Indonesians and 1,120 Americans have participated in exchanges.
 Approximately 80 percent of the Indonesians received graduate degrees at the master’s or doctoral levels from American universities.
 The remaining 20 percent participated in non-degree exchanges administered by AMINEF.

 However, in the programs outside our core program, and with the exception of the RISTEK-DIKTI program, our goal has not specifically focused on a preference for university lecturers.
 For example, the Fulbright–KEMLU program, funded by the Ministry of Foreign Affairs and drawn to a close in 2016, has supported junior diplomats to study for master’s and PhD degrees.
 The FIRST program mentioned above also provides grants to applicants from varied backgrounds and institutions and is not restricted to academic lecturers.

 For information on AMINEF’s funding and partnership, see “Funding and Partnerships”